 Use baking soda

-Baking soda can generally be used to avoid body odor.
+We can also use baking soda to avoid having smelly armpits.
 Wash your underarms well when you notice a faint odor, and apply a little baking soda powder with a cotton swab.
 If it doesn’t bother you, you can leave it there.
-Another effective trick is to mix a spoonful of baking soda in lemon juice and apply after bathing since its ability to control body odor is well known.
+Another effective trick is to mix a spoonful of baking soda in lemon juice and apply after bathing.

 In case of excessive body odor

-If you suffer from excessive body odor, you can create a thyme or rosemary herbal mixture and apply it on the underarms.
-This helps with hyperhidrosis – chronic sweating –, which can affect personal relations and daily activities.
+If you suffer from excessive body odor, you can create a thyme or rosemary herbal mixture and apply it to your underarms.
+This helps with hyperhidrosis – chronic sweating –which can affect personal relationships and daily activities.

-Aloe vera also controls excessive sweating.
-You can simply apply a little of the gel found within the plant, which has an even greater effect if applied at night.
+Aloe Vera can also help to control excessive sweating.
+You can simply apply a little of the gel found within the plant.
+This has an even greater effect if applied at night.
 Tomato can also reduce excessive sweating if you apply blended tomato to the armpits and leave for a few minutes.

 When choosing clothing…

-Your diet also has a lot to do with armpit odor even though it is usually overlooked.
-For example, your sweat will smell a lot stronger if you drink a consume a lot of onion, garlic, coffee, and alcoholic beverages, as opposed to fruits and vegetables which reduce this odor.
-The same is true for cigarettes, which wear down the skin and produces stronger odors.
+Your diet also has a lot to do with armpit odor, even though it is usually overlooked.
+For example, your sweat will smell a lot stronger if you consume a lot of onion, garlic, coffee, and alcoholic beverages.
+In contrast, fruits and vegetables can reduce it.
+The same is true of cigarettes, which wear down the skin and produce stronger odors.

-Armpit hair can also be the cause of body odor since if you don’t shave, it allows odor-causing fungus and bacteria to form.
+Armpit hair can also be the cause of smelly armpits.
+If you don’t shave, it can allow odor-causing fungus and bacteria to form.

 Use anti-perspirant instead of deodorant

-It just so happens that deodorants only cover body odor, but really don’t cover excessive sweating.
-On the other hand, anti-perspirant controls excessive sweating and body odor.
+Deodorants only deal with body odor, but really don’t cover excessive sweating.
+On the other hand, anti-perspirants controls excessive sweating and body odor.